-Significant risk Risk relates to Reason for risk identification Audit team's assessment Planned audit procedures Valuation of land and buildings PFCC (& Group) The PFCC revalues its land and buildings on an annual basis to ensure that the carrying value is not materially different from current value (or the fair value for surplus assets) at the financial statements date.
-This is done via full valuations, or on a desktop basis, with a full valuation undertaken at least once every five years in accordance with the requirements of the CIPFA Code.
-This valuation represents a significant estimate by management in the financial statements due to the size of the numbers involved (£84 million as at 31 March 2024) and the sensitivity of the estimate to changes in key assumptions.
-The valuation also depends on the completeness and accuracy of source data such as floor areas and subjective inputs such as obsolescence factors.
-We therefore have identified that the accuracy of the key inputs and assumptions driving the valuation of land and buildings, and surplus assets, as a significant risk. evaluate management's processes and assumptions for the calculation of the estimate, the instructions issued to the valuer, and the scope of their work; evaluate the competence, capabilities and objectivity of the valuation expert; write to the valuer to confirm the basis on which the valuation was carried out to ensure that the requirements of the Code are met; challenge the information and assumptions used by the valuer to assess the completeness and consistency with our understanding; test, on a sample basis, revaluations made during the year, agreeing key source data used such as floor areas and build costs to suitable independent evidence and confirming that the valuation methodology has been correctly applied; and test revaluations made during the year to see if they had been input correctly into the asset register.
+Significant risk Reason for risk identification Audit team's assessment Planned audit procedures Valuation of land and buildings The Authority revalues its land and buildings on an annual basis to ensure that the carrying value is not materially different from current value at the financial statements date.
+This valuation represents a significant estimate by management in the financial statements due to the size of the numbers involved (£38m as at 31 March 2024) and the sensitivity of the estimate to changes in key assumptions.
+The valuation also depends on the completeness and accuracy of source data such as floor area and subjective inputs such as obsolescence factors.
+We have therefore identified the valuation of land and buildings, particularly revaluations and impairments, as a significant risk of material misstatement.
+We will: evaluate management's processes and assumptions for the calculation of the estimate, the instructions issued to the valuer, and the scope of their work; evaluate the competence, capabilities and objectivity of the valuation expert; write to the valuer to confirm the basis on which the valuation was carried out to ensure that the requirements of the Code are met; challenge the information and assumptions used by the valuer to assess the completeness and consistency with our understanding; test, on a sample basis, revaluations made during the year, agreeing key source data used such as floor areas and build costs to suitable independent evidence and confirming that the valuation methodology has been correctly applied; and test revaluations made during the year to see if they had been input correctly into the asset register.